gaochundong/Knifer/README.md

 Command List
 -----------------------

 + tail 		- show the last parts of a file
 + head 		- show the top parts of a file
 + grep 		- search a regex pattern in a file
 + encode 	- encode or change the encoding of a file
-+ checksum - get checksum value of a text or file
++ checksum 	- checksum value of a text or file
 + base64 	- translate string to base64 text
 + count 	- count number of file types in a folder
-+ find - file a file in directory
++ find 		- find a file in directory
 + env 		- show system environments
 + split 	- split a file to multi-files
 + join 		- join multi-files to a single file
 + rm 		- remove a file
-+ removedir - remove a folder
++ removedir - remove a directory
 + addtext 	- add text on the beginning of a file
++ replace 	- replace string in place in a file
++ sort 		- sort lines of text files
++ uniq 		- remove duplicate lines from a file

 Environment Requirement